-Except for trade receivables that do not contain a significant financing component and are measured at the transaction price in accordance with PFRS 15, all financial assets meeting these criteria are measured initially at fair value plus transaction costs.
+Except for trade receivables that do not contain a significant financing component and are measured at the transaction price in accordance with PFRS 15, Revenue from Contracts with Customer, all financial assets meeting these criteria are measured initially at fair value plus transaction costs.
 These are subsequently measured at amortized cost using the effective interest method, less allowance for expected credit loss (ECL).

-The Company's financial assets at amortized cost are presented in the statement of financial position as Cash and Cash Equivalents, Receivables, Due from Affiliates and Utility deposits (presented as part of Other Current Assets).
+The Company's financial assets at amortized cost are presented in the statement of financial position as Cash and Cash Equivalents, Receivables, Due from Related Parties and Utility deposits (presented as part of Other Current Assets).